Setouchi Triennale 2019

 Check out of the hotel and travel to Honijima island.
 Once the den of the 16th century Shiwaku Armada, the pirates of the Inland Sea and sometime privateers in the service of the Imperial Regent, Honijima recalls its fascinating history in the traditional wooden houses and shrines that are preserved on the island, many embellished with intricate woodcarvings.
 Wander through the streets of Honijima’s old town, and also see some of the works of contemporary art that bridge the span between traditional and modern Japan.

-In the evening, enjoy a special farewell dinner with John and fellow travellers.
+Return to Takamatsu in the afternoon before enjoying a special farewell dinner with John and fellow travellers.

 Suggested Japan Airlines flight departing at 15:35 from Takamatsu to Tokyo, followed by suggested Qantas flights from Tokyo Haneda Airport to Australia and New Zealand departing in the evening.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation, either before or after the tour.